-Before you proceed with a Letter of Intent, please familiarize yourself with the following guidelines, which may impact your eligibility.
+Before you proceed with a Letter of Intent, please review JWF’s grant guidelines.

-We are interested in projects (for women’s programs) that recognize that Jewish women and children have unique needs because of both their gender and their religious and cultural heritage.
+We are interested in programs that recognize that Jewish women and children have unique needs because of both their gender and their religious and cultural heritage.

 JWF is committed to improving the overall status of Jewish women and children, and funds projects that promote social change by addressing at least one of the indicators described below: